spring-board-b2-sarcasm-detection/Group-5/README.md

 **The Model:**

-We'll pit various machine learning models against each other in a battle for supremacy.
-Here are the contenders:
+We'll try various machine learning models and deep learning models against each other in a battle for supremacy.
+Here are these:

 * Logistic Regression
 * Support Vector Machine